trevorreynen/Vue-and-Django-Tutorial/README.md

    (tutorial_env) .../GitHub/Vue-and-Django-Tutorial> python -m pip install -r requirements.txt
    ```
    **NOTE:** The (tutorial_env) to the left of the directory is how you know you are IN the virtual env.
 Any commands like pip will be working with the virtual env and not your Python environment, *as long as the virtual env, (tutorial_env), is active*.
-9. **Steps at and beyond this point will be updated later to cover everything.**

 ---